 It makes me wince remembering the contents of those bags.

 Lifting them into my car proved the final straw, and suddenly the pain seized me by the throat.
 In a haze I drove to his studio to ask him to drive me the rest of the way to my house—to carry my bags up the three stories that now seemed like thirty.
 Even as I drove I wondered at myself.
 There were a million other ways I could handle this emergency.
 I was testing him, I could see that, and knew he would see it too.
 What’s more, I knew he would find a way to punish me for it.
-Arriving with an urgent need was guaranteed to crumble the careful structure of lies and truths he’d been telling all three of us, and a part of me seemed willing to sacrifice my dignity and mobility to see it fall apart.
+Arriving with an urgent need was guaranteed to crumble the careful structure of lies and truths he’d been telling all three of us, and a part of me seemed willing to sacrifice my dignity to see that happen.

-Indeed, his face darkened when he saw me balancing on one leg at his door, car idling behind me.
+Sure enough, his face darkened when he saw me balancing on one leg at his door, car idling behind me.
 Then his features smoothed into something more suitor-like, and he cooed and ushered me into the huge, cool expanse of the building he shared with this woman who was somewhere in its many floors.
 “I’ll be with you soon,” he said after settling me on a divan with water and lemon and a neatly tied bag of ice for my ankle.
 It was the kind of flourish that always made me crave domesticity with him, and I settled into the cushions.

 He did not return soon, though, and lying prone on his couch I began to seethe, imagining my groceries spoiling in the hot car, the badly parked car getting towed, the jive he was telling that other lady in this building’s bowels.
 The word bowels was right, I thought.
 Bullshit up to our ears.

 I cursed then, and pushed to my feet.
 I wasn’t even planning to say goodbye, but he came down the stairs and saw me.
 Without a word, he shook his head, took the keys from my hand and led me to my car.
 We were both furious.
 On the drive to my apartment, he talked of his music—about the composition he’d been wrangling with when I’d arrived—and though I knew he was offering this story by way of making nice, I felt a rage swelling in me that made it impossible to play along.
 “I don’t give a fuck,” I heard myself saying, with an ugliness that even now is hard to recall.
-“I don’t give a fuck about what you rationalize in the name of your music and—”
+“I don’t give a fuck about your music and—”

 But I did not get to finish that sentence because he’d stopped the car and jumped out, leaving the drivers-side door ajar and the engine running as he sprinted down the street.
 At first I was sure he would return.
 It was such a grandiose gesture and by now my ankle was three times its normal size.
 Then I realized he really was not returning.
-I began sobbing—hiccups, snot, red-faced; that child forgotten at the department store in full effect–and through my sobs dialed his number again and again.
+I began sobbing—hiccups, snot, red-faced; that child forgotten at the department store never to be recovered–and through my sobs dialed his number again and again.
 Finally I climbed out of the passenger’s seat and drove the rest of the way home, gingerly operating the clutch with my bad foot, nearly blind through my fogged glasses.
 After parking, I stared up at my building, helpless and sticky in the hot tears that seemed to drain every ounce of my life force.
 A woman I vaguely recognized as a neighborhood dogwalker tapped on the window.
 “I saw what happened,” she said.
 “Do you need help?”

 I told her I did, and without further discussion she heaved my groceries up to my apartment—galloping up the three flights two steps at a time– and then helped me up as well.
 “I hope you dump that guy,” she said not unkindly, and took her leave.